-The personalistic and existentialist views of man have tried to determine the I-thou relation as a relation of love, an inner meeting of the human persons.
-But within the earthly horizon of time, even the love relations present a diversity of meaning and typical character.
+The personalistic and existentialistic views of man have tried to determine the I-thou relation as a relation of love, an inner meeting of the human persons.
+But within the earthly horizon of time even the loverelations present a diversity of meaning and typical character.
 Does one refer to the love between husband and wife, or between parents and their children?
-Or is it the love-relation between fellow-believers, belonging to inter-related churches, that we have in mind?
-Or is it perhaps the love-relation between compatriots who have in common the love of their country?
+Or is it the love-relation between fellow-believers, belonging to inter-related Reformed churches, that we have in mind.
+Or is it perhaps the love-relation between compatriots, who have in common the love of their country?
 Or have we rather in mind the general love of the neighbor in the moral relations of our temporal life?
-None of these temporal communal relations touch the central sphere of our selfhood.
-And when contemporary philosophy speaks of an inner meeting of the one person with the other, we must ask, "What do you understand by this inner [184] meeting?"
-A real inner meeting presupposes real self-knowledge and can only occur in the central religious sphere of our relation with What is Man?
+None of these temporal communal relations touch at the central sphere of our selfhood.

-our fellow-man.
-The temporal love-relations, in the above mentioned typical diversity of meaning, cannot guarantee a true inner meeting.
-Jesus said in the Sermon on the Mount, "if you love them who love you, what thanks do you have?
-For sinners also love those that love them" (Luke 6:32).
+And when contemporary philosophy speaks of an inner meeting of the one person with the other, we must ask, "What do you understand by this inner meeting?"
+A real inner meeting presupposes real selfknowledge, and can only occur in the central religious sphere of our relation with our fellow-man.
+The temporal love-relations, in the above mentioned diversity of aspects, cannot guarantee a true inner meeting.
+Jesus said, in the Sermon on the Mount, "If ye love them, which love you, what thank have ye? for sinners also love those that love them."
 Jesus here apparently speaks of a love that does not concern the real center of our lives, but only the temporal relations between men in their earthly diversity.
-How then can we love our enemies and bless those who curse us, and pray for those who persecute us, if we do not love God in Jesus Christ?
+But how can we love our enemies and bless those who curse us, and pray for those who persecute us, if we do not love God in Jesus Christ?